-You will need a virtual machine available via the web at http://nob.cs.ucdavis.edu/ecs153/lab2.
+When you start the machine, you will need to enter the password for the account "Ubuntu".
 The password is "ubuntu" (without the quotes, of course).
 When you start the virtual machine, you will find two programs, bad.c and realbad.c and two executables, bad and realbad, in your directory.
 Note the last executable is setuid-to-root.